haothitran/KlazCombatText/README.md

 A World of Warcraft add-on that changes the default font for floating combat text.

 All settings are hard-coded.
-To change the included font, replace `Media\Font.ttf` to your preferred font.
+To change the included font, replace the font file located in `Media\Font.ttf` to your preferred font.

 ## Installation